FringeNet/authy/README.md

 # Authy - OAuth2 Authentication Gateway

 Authy is a secure authentication gateway written in Rust that provides controlled access to protected websites through Amazon Cognito authentication.
 It acts as a secure proxy that ensures only authenticated users can access protected resources.

+# ALPHA

+Authy is still in alpha, not everything works yet.

 ## Architecture Overview